DPDK/dpdk/doc/guides/sample_app_ug/netmap_compatibility.rst

     If two ``-i`` parameters are given, the two interfaces form a bridge, where traffic received on one interface is replicated and sent to the other interface.

-For example, to run the application in a linuxapp environment using port 0 and 2:
+For example, to run the application in a linux environment using port 0 and 2:

 .. code-block:: console